-Heartbeat’s dataset is provided by leading employee engagement platform, Peakon.
-Peakon’s methodology combines decades of academic research with the latest data science, to better understand employee experience in the workplace.
+Heartbeat’s dataset is provided by leading Workday Peakon Employee Voice platform.
+It’s methodology combines decades of academic research with the latest data science, to better understand employee experience in the workplace.

 Peakon evaluates overall levels of employee engagement using the Employee Net Promoter Score (eNPS).
 Based on the Net Promoter Score (NPS®) methodology created by Bain & Company and used by hundreds of companies all over the world to measure customer loyalty and satisfaction, the eNPS evaluates employee engagement with one question: